Screening and early detection

-The Institute also works to raise awareness of the early symptoms of cancer, and works to make sure people take appropriate action if they identify these symptoms.
+We work to raise awareness of the early symptoms of cancer and encourage people to take appropriate action if they identify these symptoms.

 Cervical cancer is one of the most preventable cancers—having a Pap test every two years is currently the best way to prevent it.
 Find out more about NSW Cervical Screening Program.

 Australia has one of the highest incidence of bowel cancer in the world—find out why screening is important and how you can take part in the bowel screening program.

 The chance of surviving lung cancer is best when the cancer is diagnosed at an early stage—know the signs and symptoms to look for.